omidshahbazi/VisualScriptTool/README.md

 # Visual Script Tool

-And experimental and prototype of a visual scripting language
+An experimental and prototype of a visual scripting language

 ## Project Showcase